 - Dribbling around a ball cart to simulate a screener

 The main argument against modern training equipment such as special cones and floor mats is that they are “gimmicky.”
 Are they really any worse than chairs or ball carts?
-Arguably they are more creative, more fun and probably create more randomness in a workout.
+Arguably they are more creative, more fun and probably create more variability in a workout.
 One critical consideration is to ensure training equipment is used safely.
 Creativity does not mean designing unsafe drills which look good for social media, but beyond that are not effective.
 A creative coach is someone who can successfully manipulate the task, individual and environment constraints present to impact a player’s movement solutions and the emergence of new skills.

-The Training Equipment Division
+The Basketball Skill Training Division

 The Problems with Using a Linear Approach

 So what is the alternative if coaches should be wary using training props?
 The video below was filmed when live 1 on 1 was not permitted, meaning further creativity was needed surrounding the use of constraint-based approaches.
 But still, see how constraints are manipulated to create an environment at least with some variability and perception-action coupling.
 In a non-Covid era, swap the coach for a live defender!

 Take-Aways for Players

-- If everything fails, arrive at practice early and hide the cones (!)
+- If everything fails, arrive at practice early and hide the cones.